Key takeaways

 • The connection is rare, even if the situation is complicated.

-Some of those things may be true.
+Some of those sentences may be true.
 A person can care and still not be available.
 A connection can be real and still not be workable.
 Someone can have potential and still not have the capacity to build a relationship with you.

 Sign one: you explain their inconsistency better than they do